, , ,

 D.R.
 Horton plans 1,500-unit “Kinsley” development downhill from Brownfield sites in Jamestown, NC

-UPDATE April 23, 2024: No response yet to our November 2023 FOIA request for details on Alberdingk Boley’s wastewater spill into Bull Run (water supply stream), but a second Brownfield site has been approved along this same short stretch of Gate City Boulevard.
+UPDATE April 23, 2024: No response yet to our November 2023 FOIA request for details on Alberdingk Boley’s wastewater spill into Bull Run (water supply stream), but a second Brownfield site has been approved for development consideration along this same short stretch of Gate City Boulevard: a 17-acre concrete plant and transport facility.

-There’s a lot more data details about the groundwater contamination in engineering and soil reports for the site, a former Fortress Wood Products site addressed at One Metals Drive in a spotty zoning mashup that’s part Jamestown, part Greensboro.
+There’s a lot more data about the contamination in groundwater and soil assessments for the site, a former Fortress Wood Products operation addressed at One Metals Drive in a spotty zoning mashup that’s part Jamestown, part Greensboro.
 Fortress Wood Products is owned by the listing realtor, The Lester Group of Martinsville, Va.

-Alberdingk Boley, which has a front door address in Greensboro, NC, but sits in and discharges/emits to Jamestown’s groundwater and air, spilled 6,000 gallons of something on November 14th, 2023.
-This time, though, there was a short “public notice” on the Town of Jamestown’s Facebook page.
+On November 14, 2023, Alberdingk Boley, which has a front door address in Greensboro, NC, but sits in and discharges/emits to Jamestown’s groundwater and air, spilled 6,000 gallons of something.
+A year earlier, it spilled at least 16,000 gallons into Bull Run.
 Details HERE.

 From the notice recorded at the Guilford County Register of Deeds, Book 5989, page 2647: Groundwater contaminants include arsenic, barium, beryllium, cadmium, chromium, copper, lead, mercury, nickel, thallium, zinc, acetone, benzene, chlorobenzene, chloroform, 1,4 dichlorobenzene, 1,1 dichloroethene, 1,2 dichloroethane, ethylbenzene, tetrachloroethene, 1,2,4-trichlorobenzene, xylenes, trichloroethene, vinyl chloride, naphthalene, antimony.
 Soil contaminants include acetone, tetrachloroethene, ethylbenzene, 1,2,4-trichlorobenzene, xylenes, isopropyl benzene, trichloroethene, napthalene, 2-butanone, 1,1,1-trichloroethane.